ITA-Solar/rh/Utils/README_emistab.txt

 In order to use this boundary condition the top boundary should be set to a value of '4' in the input atmosphere.
 This is the boundary_top variable.

-The emis_grad.dat file should be located in the directory containing the atmosphere file (usually ../Atmos).
-Note that this is hardcoded in as a relative path, so if you are not running with Atmos located ../ then you should change reademistab.dat to point to the correct location.
+The emis_grad.dat file is by default located in the directory containing the atmosphere file ( ../Atmos).
+You can use the emistab_file = ' ' in the keyword.input to change this location.